picons/picons/CONTRIBUTING.md

 **srp.index:**

-Contains the partial Enigma2 service references that link logos in this repository to actual channels.
+Contains the `partial Enigma2 service references` that link the channels to logos in this repository.

 - The part before `=` is the partial service reference (uppercase only).
 - The part after `=` is the logo name in this repository (not the channel name).